LODSContent/CommunityCourseware/scc030/M365Files/record_m365credentials.md

 # Record your Microsoft 365 credentials

->[!ALERT] This challenge lab is part of a series.
-To complete this challenge lab, you will need the domain name and credentials of the Microsoft 365 trial account that you created in the **Provision an Office 365 E5 Trial Subscription** lab.
+>[!ALERT] This capstone lab is part of a series.
+To complete this capstone lab, you will need the domain name and credentials of the Microsoft 365 trial account that you created in the **Provision an Office 365 E5 Trial Subscription** lab.

 - Record the unique onmicrosoft.com domain of the Microsoft 365 tenant in the the following text box: